-As I spend more time with the executives I work with, I begin to see a change of heart as those who don’t identify as project managers start to appreciate the wider value of project management tools and techniques.
+After spending extended periods of time with a variety of business leaders, you begin to see a change of heart as those who don’t identify as project managers start to appreciate the wider value of project management tools and techniques.

 These skills are highly valued by employers and they can also make work more satisfying for individuals and teams, as well as delivering huge benefits at an organisational level.